Real loci in (log-) Calabi-Yau manifolds via Kato-Nakayama spaces of toric degenerations: Introduction.

+In the second part of the paper we study real structures in toric degenerations, and also obtain an analogous canonical description of real loci.
+In \S\ref{Sect: Real log spaces} we first introduce the straightforward notion of a real structure on a log space $(X,\M_X)$, where $X$ is a real scheme with an anti-holomorphic involution $\iota_{X} :X\to X$, as an involution

-Our primary interest in this paper are real structures in $X_0$ and their lift to $X_0^\KN$.
-The main reason for being interested in real structures in this context is that the real locus produces natural Lagrangian submanifolds on any complex projective manifold defined over $\RR$.
-Thus assuming the analytic model $\shX$ is defined over $\RR$, it comes with a natural family of degenerating Lagrangian submanifolds.
+of log schemes over $\RR$ with underlying scheme-theoretic morphism $\iota_{X}$.
+After treating some basic properties of real log schemes, we show that the real involution on a real log scheme lifts canonically to its Kato-Nakayama space in \S~\ref{Sect: Real structure on KN}.
+Our primary interest in this paper are real structures in a toric log Calabi--Yau space $X_0$ and their lift to $X_0^\KN$.
+One of the reasons for being interested in real structures in this context is that the real locus produces natural Lagrangian submanifolds on any complex projective manifold defined over $\RR$.
+Assuming the analytic model (or the analytification of) $\shX$ is defined over $\RR$, it comes with a natural family of degenerating Lagrangian submanifolds.
 Again we can study these Lagrangians by means of their analogues in $X_0^\KN$.
-Note that if $X_0$ is defined over $\RR$ and the functions $f$ on the double locus defining the log structure are as well, then the canonical family $\X$ is indeed already defined over $\RR$, see \cite{affinecomplex}, Theorem~5.2.

-Once we have a real Lagrangian $L\subset \shX_t$, a holomorphic disc with boundary on $L$ glues with its complex conjugate to a rational curve $C\subset \shX_t$ with a real involution.
-Real rational curves are amenable to techniques of algebraic geometry and notably of log Gromov-Witten theory of the central fibre $X_0$.
-Thus real Lagrangians provide an algebraic-geometric path to open Gromov-Witten invariants and the Fukaya category.
-See \cite{Solomon},\cite{PSW} \cite{FOOO} and \cite{georgieva} for some previous work in this direction without degenerations.

-Another, very influential method of producing algebraic varieties with real structures combinatorially is Viro's patchworking method \cite{Viro}.
-This method produces real algebraic hypersurfaces inside toric varieties with prescribed topology.
-Our method here is substantially different in that our varieties typically do not embed as hypersurfaces in toric varieties.
-On the downside, our setup is restricted to the toric degenerations treated in \cite{affinecomplex} and hence only produces varieties with effective anti-canonical divisor.
-A certain overlap of the two methods concerns hypersurfaces in toric varieties with effective anticanonical bundle.
+We show that the real locus $X^\KN_\RR\subset X^\KN$ defines real structures in toric degenerations, by showing that the fibre bundle structure for $\delta^\KN: X_0^\KN\to S^1$ can be chosen to respect the real locus $X_{0,\RR}^\KN\subset X_0^\KN$: \begin{proposition}(= Proposition \ref{Prop: pairs}) The fibre bundle structure for $\delta^\KN: X_0^\KN\to S^1$ can be chosen to respect the real locus $X_{0,\RR}^\KN\subset X_0^\KN$ in the sense that the local trivializations identify the real subset with a submanifold of the fibres. \end{proposition}